-ACTION 16: HAVE A HAPPY HUMAN RIGHTS DAY
+ACTION 16: OBSERVE HUMAN RIGHTS DAY ON DECEMBER 10

 Episcopal UNCSW delegates Chiseche Mibenge, Diocese of El Camino Real, left, and Michele Roberts, Diocese of Delaware, center, pray together at the Cathedral Church of St. John the Divine in New York while the 63rd annual United Nations Conference on the Status of Women is underway at the U.N. headquarters in 2019.

 Dear God, creator of the heavens and the earth, we pray for all who have gathered globally to observe the 16 Days of Activism Against Violence Against Women.

 Help us to see one another through eyes enlightened by understanding and compassion.